 - 7. Select the check box for a device.

 - 8. Use the Add button, Edit button, and Remove from the list button as needed.

-- 9. Click the Apply button.
+- Click the Apply button.

+Your settings are saved.

-Schedule When to Block Internet Sites and Services
+Schedule when to block Internet sites and services

 When you schedule blocking, the same schedule is used to block sites and to block services.